Favourkass/Favourkass/README.md

 - 👨‍💻 All of my projects are available at [https://nnabuefavour-c.netlify.app/](https://nnabuefavour-c.netlify.app/)

-- 💬 Ask me about **reactjs, React native, node, django, django restframework, **
+- 💬 Ask me about **reactjs, React native, node, django, django restframework**

 - 📫 How to reach me **nnabuekassidy@gmail.com**